wonderren/wonderren.github.io/_pages/research.md

   <img src="../images/fig_rbtMCPF.gif" alt="fig2" style="width:33%">
   <img src="../images/fig_ergodic2robots.gif" alt="fig3" style="width:33%">
 </div>
 Movie.
-1: Some robot demos about autonomous forklift (from BITO), multi-agent combinatorial path finding (using Robotarium), and ergodic search (using ROSBot).
+1: Some robot demos.
+The left video shows an autonomous forklift (BITO) picking up a pallet of paper boxes from a conveyer belt.
+The middle video shows the execution of the planned collision-free paths of multiple robots (using Robotarium) to visit multiple intermediate target locations before reaching the destinations.
+The right video shows the execution of the planned "ergodic" trajectory (using ROSBot) to cover multiple information maps where each information map encodes one type of prior knowledge.

 Multi-Agent Path Planning
 ------